yuqingw/TaskBuddy/Readme.txt

 Running the Application
 To run the application, go to Debug folder, click on TaskBuddy.exe.
-Feel free to watch the video first to understand how to use the program.
+Feel free to watch the video (under [demo] )first to understand how to use the program.

-Regards,
-Hazel Wang Yuqing